stanleyn/VoPo/README.md

 * This script created a VoPo object called `Build` that can be used for further tasks.

-* If you want to extract frequency-related features from VoPo clustering object, `Build`, and the vector of file names you gave to VoPo `FNames` in the above Demo_VoPo script, you can do this with the following:
+* If you want to extract frequency-related features from VoPo clustering object, `Build`, and the vector of file names you gave to VoPo `FNames` in the above `Demo_VoPo.R` script, you can do this with the following:

 ```R
 source('VoPo_main/getFrequencyFeature.R')